avinash3200/ai-planners/README.md

 1. Delete lists are ignored when a state is expanded.
 Hence, monotonic progress is made towards the goal state.
 2. When a state is expanded, all possible actions are applied at once, together.
-This helps to control the branching factor which otherwise, if only technique `(1)` was used, may result in the creation of extremely large number of states.
+This helps to control the branching factor which otherwise, if only technique `(1)` was used, may result in the creation of an extremely large number of states.

 ##### A note on the Goal Stack planner

-A problem specific heuristic is utilized to decide on relevant actions to insert onto the goal stack.
+A problem-specific heuristic is utilized to decide on relevant actions to insert onto the goal stack.
 The generalized goal stack planner is also implemented, but performs worse than the specialized version.

 *Some data for this readme is drawn from lab assignments present <a href="http://cse.iitrpr.ac.in/ckn/courses/s2016/csl452/csl452.html#labs" target="_blank">here</a>.*